Are you or others you care about experiencing interpersonal tensions or conflict?

 understand and interact with each other at a more authentic level, in the early stages of experiencing sensitivities, to help align and improve their professional relationship(s) and prevent conflict occurring

-resolve tensions, disagreements or conflicts that are current or have already occurred
+resolve tensions, disagreements or conflicts that are current

 The benefits of mediation include: